Obstetrician & Gynecologist · 41 years experience

 Like other nutrients, sodium is highly crucial for you and your baby alike.
 Here is a list of things that sodium is responsible for-

 So, it is needless to say that salt intake is important during pregnancy.
-But now, you must wonder what’s wrong with eating too much salt, and we have an answer for you.
+But now, you must be wondering what’s wrong with eating too much salt, and we have an answer for you.

 Here are some points that will help you understand why too much salt is unhealthy.